ViolaFlower/Re-Console/README.md

 <img src="versions/re-console/modrinth/fabric/1.21.5/rc-icon.png" width="128">

-### Re-Console Monorepository
+### LCE Modpack Monorepository
-This is the repository hosting all of the different versions of Re-Console, and their source code.
+This is the repository hosting all of the different versions of Re-Console, its forks, and their source code.

 ---